 On our map, you can explore a total of 10 startups for Software and Data.

 In South America, Uruguay's Fintech is in top 62.
 Uruguay has a concentration of about 7 of the region's total Fintech startups that are represented on our map.

-Our database contains 7 for Ecommerce & Retail in Uruguay.
+Our database contains 7 for Fintech in Uruguay.

 Apply to join hundreds of leading ecosystem developers and represent the Uruguay startup ecosystem at no cost.

 Join Now!
 Startup Ecosystem Development is a dynamic topic that requires keeping up with the most innovative policies, developments, and practices in the global startup scene.
 To bring startup ecosystem developers around the world together and help them to network and share knowledge, we decided to launch the StartupBlink Ecosystem Development Community on Slack.
 In […]

 Download the Barcelona and Catalonia Report Ecosystem Report

 Download the Global Startup Ecosystem Index Unlock the full list of Influencers with the StartupBlink Pro Purchase Now Key Insights: US Entrepreneurs are in a much better position to become influencers The United States has 130 influencers, representing 80% of all influencers globally, mainly hailing from major cities such as San Francisco, New York, […]